manwar/docker-guide/README.md

 Docker hosts one of the biggest Docker Registry called [**Docker Hub**](https://hub.docker.com).

-You don't need to sign up to browse and lookup docker images on docker hub.
+You don't need to sign up to browse and lookup docker images on `Docker Hub`.

 Every docker images comes with tag i.e. version.